Interesting Facts About Malaria You Should Know

 Malaria Elimination Is Possible

-PACE Hospitals continues to support India’s malaria-free vision through community education, preventive medicine, and research collaborations.
+PACE Hospitals continues to assist India's malaria-free goal through community education, preventative medicine, and research collaborations.

 Frequently Asked Questions (FAQs) on Malaria Facts